-The reasons may be a legitimate lack of time or simply a lack of education.
+This may be due a legitimate lack of time or simply a lack of education of the caregivers.

-After taking an online continuing education course on ADL’s and dementia, I was shocked to learn that once caregivers step in and start doing everything for the patient, the patient loses that automatic skill.
+After taking a MedBridge online continuing ed course on ADL’s and dementia (I believe it was a course by the amazing Teepa Snow), I was shocked to learn that once caregivers step in and start doing everything for the patient, the patient loses that automatic skill.
 The saying, “If you don’t use it, you lose it” really does apply in this case.

 Because of this, I focus most of my time working on ADL retraining with the patient (along with balance retraining and functional mobility).
-I also am sure to explain to all caregivers the benefits of working with the patient to do their own self care as much as possible.
+I also explain to all caregivers of the benefits of working with the patient to do their own self care as much as possible.

 Even if it’s managing clothing and hygiene during toileting, I’ve found this really helps to gain some of that function back.
 This is a win-win for the patient and caregivers since it reduces the amount of work caregivers have to jump in and do.

-Performing basic ADL retraining (toileting, dressing, self-feeding, for eaxmple) with your patient will also certainly be more meaningful than giving them a puzzle or clothespin task.
+Performing basic ADL retraining (toileting, dressing, self-feeding, for example) with your patient will also certainly be more meaningful than giving them a puzzle or clothespin task.

-When providing ADL retraining with dementia, you might include increased verbal or visual cues, demonstration, physical guidance, partial physical assistance and problem solving to improve the outcome (Beck et al., 1997).
+When providing ADL retraining with your patients with dementia, you can include increased verbal or visual cues, demonstration, physical guidance, partial physical assistance and problem solving to improve the outcome (Beck et al., 1997).

-Completing self-care tasks in your patient’s own personal living area is also more beneficial than doing simulated activities in the gym.
+Completing self-care tasks in your patient’s own personal living area is also more beneficial than doing simulated activities in the gym, when possible.